jakubdziadkowiec17/eGymWebApp/README.md

 - Ticket booking tools
 - Issuing an opinion with a rating for a specific gym
 - Class registration tools
-- Editing user data in the system
+- Editing user data and changing the password

 *Employee:*
 - Browse users